Franklin High School Computer Science

 AP Computer Science Principles

-Explore how computing and technology is impacting us today through a project-based approach • Address real-world problems involving Big Data and Cybersecurity • Learn the history of the internet and how it works • Earn a 5.0 GPA bump and college credit by taking the AP test.
+Explore how computing and technology is impacting us today through a project-based approach • Address real-world problems involving Big Data and Cybersecurity • Learn the history of the internet and how it works • Earn a 5.0 GPA bump and college credit by taking the AP test

 AP Computer Science A

-Learn content equivalent to a first-semester college-level course in CS • Learn object-oriented programming using the Java language • Solve problems by developing algorithms and using data structures • Compete at HP CodeWars • Earn a 5.0 GPA bump and college credit by taking the AP test.
+Learn content equivalent to a first-semester college-level course in CS • Learn object-oriented programming using the Java language • Solve problems by developing algorithms and using data structures • Compete at HP CodeWars • Earn a 5.0 GPA bump and college credit by taking the AP test

-Web Design and Development
+Web Development

 Machine Learning Honors